Get expert legal representation. Choose family lawyers that can assist in both simple and complex family law services such as…

-The Family Law Act clearly stipulates that the best interests of the child as the most important consideration when deciding on a child’s living arrangements to be made when parents separate.
-In most cases, it is in the best interest of the child to spend equal time with both parents.
+The Family Law Act stipulates the best interests of the child as the most important consideration when deciding on a child’s living arrangements to be made when parents separate.
+In most cases, it is in the best interests of the child to spend equal time with both parents.

 What is Parental Responsibility?

 If you and your partner have recently separated or you are thinking about separating and you have children, there are several decisions you need to make to ensure your children’s welfare is not at risk.
 This includes:

 The Best interests of the child is the most important factor to be considered when making decisions regarding children.
 It is in a child’s best interests that:

 It is also in a child’s best interests that their parents cooperate with each other and communicate openly to resolve any differences they may have regarding the care of their children.
 If parents cannot agree on parenting arrangements, then they may need to seek the assistance of a family law mediation service or through the Court process.